View§

 .parent(selector: Selector?): Varying[View?]

 Returns the parent of the View.
-If a selector
+If a selector is given, null

-will be returned unless the parent matches the selector
+will be returned unless the parent matches the selector.

-ed View never changes, the contained value of
+Because the parent of a .rendered View never changes, the contained value of

-will never change.
+the returned Varying will never change.
 Thus, it usually makes more sense to

-call #parent_
+call #parent_.

 const parents = new List();